Coverage of opioid substitution therapy

 Numerator/denominator

-For the numerator: Programme records: for example, opioid substitution therapy registries.
+For the numerator: Programme records: for example, opioid agonist maintenance therapy registries.

-For the denominator: Size estimations of opioid users or injectors.
+For the denominator: Size estimation of opioid dependent people: users or injectors.

 Annual